Staying Motivated While Staying Home

 Are you reasonably capable of accomplishing that number of tasks?
 Do you need to change something to make it more realistic?
 If it’s unreasonable, you’re only going to end up making yourself feel discouraged and overwhelmed, which is the exact opposite of self-motivation.

-A to-do list is also a great visual reminder that even the small accomplishments matter.
+A to-do list is also a great visual reminder that even small accomplishments matter.
 Checking off little task after little task builds up momentum and snowballs into finishing a much larger goal.
 That’s why, even in my daily to-do lists, I often break down my tasks into small steps and check them off individually.

 Take Regular Breaks